This post may contain affiliate links. Please read my disclosure policy.

 - Goddess Nectars (Darryl Ruffin trusted friend sales 84-ounce jars of sea moss gel)

-- Atlantic Holdfast Seaweed Company (they have the Chondrus crispus variety)
+- Atlantic Holdfast Seaweed Company (they have the Chondrus crispus variety available in the Summertime)

 How to Make Sea Moss Gel